bwhmather/bedit/docs/build.md

 Installation of the dependencies
 --------------------------------

-You need to have all gedit dependencies installed, with recent enough versions.
+You need to have all bedit dependencies installed, with recent enough versions.
-If a dependency is missing or is too old, the build configuration fails (you can try to run the build configuration command for gedit until it succeeds, see the procedure below).
+If a dependency is missing or is too old, the build configuration fails (you can try to run the build configuration command for bedit until it succeeds, see the procedure below).

 You can install the dependencies by installing packages provided by your operating system, for example on Fedora:
 ```
-# dnf builddep gedit
+# dnf builddep bedit
 ```

-But if your version of gedit provided by the OS differs too much from the version of gedit you want to build from source, you'll need to install the new dependencies from source too, and it can become a complicated task if you do it manually.
+But if your version of bedit provided by the OS differs too much from the version of bedit you want to build from source, you'll need to install the new dependencies from source too, and it can become a complicated task if you do it manually.

-Also, during gedit development, gedit may depend on a not-yet-released development version of a GNOME dependency.
+Also, during bedit development, bedit may depend on a not-yet-released development version of a GNOME dependency.
 So certain GNOME dependencies may need to be installed from Git.